eliona-smart-building-assistant/device-app-template/README.md

 This app creates Eliona asset types and attribute sets during initialization.

-The data is written for each device, structured into different subtypes of Elinoa assets.
+The data is written for each device, structured into different subtypes of Eliona assets.
 The following subtypes are defined:

 - `Info`: Static data which provides information about a device like address and firmware info.
 - `Status`: Device status information, like battery level.